jbreed/apkinjector/README.md

 <b> -- Please do not upload "injected" files to VirusTotal.com -- </b><br>
 <br>
 <br>
-<b>CURRENTLY NEEDS WORK.
-Tested against 2 apps with no issues.
-On the 3rd app the grep was unable to locate the MAIN function smali launcher in AndroidManifest.xml.
-Need to refine this, or simple allow the user to copy/paste the smali path into the code to automate from that point</b>
-<br><br>
-Plan to use something like the following: grep -B 3 -A 2 android.intent.action.MAIN /tmp/original/AndroidManifest.xml <br>
-Just need to implement it.
-Will get to it soon.<br>
+<b>Verified with 3 apps to work, but the automated injection on Facebook was unable to locate the .smali file to inject into.
+After this, I found there can be many differences between each package so allowing for manual input of the .smali to inject into was needed.
+Needs further testing, debugging, and refining.
+As of right now, it still appears to get the job done.</b>
 <br><br>
 <b>Setup:</b><br>
 chmod +x apkinjector<br>